top of page

 Osvaldo (Michael) Bluwol

-Born in Argentina, Osvaldo migrated to Australia in 1983 as an Architect and worked in that field for a short time.
-He also held qualifications from the Ibero-American Conservatorium of Music and in 1987 obtained accreditation by the Australian Music Examinations Board and started working as a Piano, Theory and Musicianship Teacher as well as a performer and arranger.
-His third career change was in 1998 when he graduated from Macquarie University School of Law and set up his own practice as a Licensed Property Conveyancer.
-He is also the Principal of Rhodes IT, an e-commerce firm.
-Osvaldo is experienced in law and finance and has over the past 30 years been involved in real property and stock investments.
-He established Bipolar Australia’s regulatory framework and since its inception in 2014, continues to provide his broad-based knowledge fulfilling the organisation’s secretarial, financial and legal requirements.
+Born in Argentina, Michael migrated to Australia in 1983 as an Architect working in that field for a short time and later as a building consultant.
+He also held qualifications from the Ibero-American Conservatorium of Music and in 1987 obtained accreditation by the Australian Music Examinations Board and worked as a Piano, Theory and Musicianship Teacher as well as a performer and arranger.
+His third career change was in 1998 when he graduated as a Conveyancer from Macquarie University School of Law, and practiced as a Licensed Property Conveyancer for over 25 years.
+He is also the Principal of Rhodes IT, an e-commerce and virtual assistant firm.
+Michael is experienced in law and finance; he established Bipolar Australia’s regulatory framework and since its inception in 2014, continues to provide his broad-based knowledge attending to the organisation’s secretarial, financial and legal requirements.

 1629176161708.jpeg